Concepts

 | ADVANCED PROTECTION - VM Encryption via HSM/KMS | 1 VM | csp:(region):iaas:vmware:encryption:hsm:v1 |

-- The service requires a specific subscription and is not included in the standard IaaS offering
+- The service requires a specific subscription and is not included in the standard IaaS product

-- Key management remains fully under Cloud Temple’s control within the SecNumCloud environment
+- Key management remains entirely under Cloud Temple's control within the SecNumCloud environment

-- Encryption keys never leave the French, sovereign infrastructure
+- Encryption keys never leave the French and sovereign infrastructure